 - Optional sweetener

-Here’s a look at the simple process of making this overnight oats recipe.
+Here’s a look at the simple process of making this recipe.
+Scroll down to the bottom of the post for the full information.

 - Refrigerate overnight.
 Mash the berries into the yogurt if desired or just serve.